Josh Austerfield

-Joshua James Austerfield (born 2 November 2001) is an English professional footballer who plays as a midfielder for club Salford City.
+Joshua James Austerfield (born 2 November 2001) is an English professional footballer who plays as a central midfielder for club Rotherham United.

 Career

 Born in Morley, Austerfield moved to Huddersfield Town at the age of eight from his local club in Drighlington.
 After progressing through the club's academy, he moved on loan to Brighouse Town in March 2020.
 He was sent off on his début, as a substitute in a defeat against Workington.

 Austerfield made his senior debut for Huddersfield Town on 5 September 2020, when he played as a substitute in the club's EFL Cup defeat against Rochdale.

 On 14 December 2020, Austerfield joined the Northern Premier League club Hyde United on a 28-day loan.

 On 9 January 2021, Austerfield made his first professional start for Huddersfield, against Plymouth Argyle.

 On 4 January 2022, he joined the EFL League Two side Harrogate Town on loan for the remainder of the 2021–22 season.

 On 15 June 2022, Austerfield signed a new contract with Huddersfield, valid until summer 2026.
 He returned to Harrogate on loan for the 2022–23 season on 21 June 2022, alongside Huddersfield teammate Jaheim Headley.
 On 31 January 2023, Austerfield's loan at Harrogate was ended, so he could join EFL League One side Morecambe on loan for the rest of the 2022–23 season.

 He made his league debut for Huddersfield on 26 August 2023 as a substitute in a 4–0 defeat to Norwich City.

 On 18 January 2024, he joined League Two club Crewe Alexandra on loan for the remainder of the season, making his Crewe debut two days later as a 61st minute substitute for Chris Long in the side's 3–1 League Two win at Barrow on 20 January 2024.
 On his fourth appearance, he scored his first professional goal in Crewe's 3–1 win at Stockport County on 13 February 2024.
 Two games later, he scored again, in Crewe's 3–1 win at Notts County.